ejuniosilva/gci-config/README.md

 ##### Deleting a Config

-It's possible to remove a config of a one of the three levels using the method `delConfig`.
-As the `setConfig`, the remove of a config works only at the level that was called.
+It's possible to remove a config of a one of the two levels using the method `delConfig`.
+As the `setConfig` method, the removal of a config works only at the level that was called.

 The code below will delete the config `client.maxDaysToApprove` of the instance 200.